abarmpou/WordpressDockerManagement/README.md

 ### Prerequisite

-The only prerequisite is `mariadb-client` which can be installed by:
+There are a few basic prerequisites which can be installed by:
 ```
-apt update
-apt install mariadb-client
+./lightsail_stup.sh
 ```

 ## How to create a wordpress docker website